Part One: Piece in major

 But – wait!
 Was everything really lost?
 Could I stand upk?
 Could I walk to my own father?
 My father’s loving face took shape through the fog of despair.
 He was still there, he still loved me, even though I didn’t really know him too well at this point.

-My dad had been the one son among nine children who had a head for studies and his father sent him as a boarder to the nearest city on the west coast of Skåne.
+Pappa had been the one son among nine children who had a head for studies and his father sent him as a boarder to the nearest city on the west coast of Skåne.
 I can well see how he stood out in the math classes and I can also well see that his classmates thought his small town tailor made clothes looked odd, and not like their store-bought clothes from teh city.
 Be that as it may, but the boys made fun of him for being a farmer’s boy.
-My grandfather was a rich grain dealer, but even though my dad was a goodlooking boy the kids liked to make fun of him.
+My grandfather was a rich grain dealer, but even though Pappa was a good-looking boy the kids liked to make fun of him.
 He could not take it.
-I don’t knwo in whgat year he dropped out, but his father left enough inheritance to all his children so my dad could get an education anyway.
-Since he had a head for math, he thought he would study to become an accountaint.
-He never got to be a top-level accountant since he did not have teh right basic diploma, but he was good and he did quite well.
+I don’t know in what year he dropped out, but his father left enough inheritance to all his children so Pappa could get an education anyway.
+Since he had a head for math, he thought he would study to become an accountant.
+He never got to be a top-level accountant since he did not have the right basic diploma, but he was good and he did quite well.

 I remembered the secure hand I used to hold on to so happily when I was 5 or 6, before the war, before the disaster in my family.
 Before my anorexia.
 Mother and my teacher deliberated and decided that I could go to school if I felt up to it.
 There was a war outside and there was a war inside.
 Where was now that secure hand I felt so proud of holding on to?
 I would stretch out my steps, trying to keep up with his as we were walking in front of the park next to our very modern apartment building.